Spinal Tumors Specialist

 Anterior Vertebral Body Replacement

-Surgical instruments are used to remove tumor and affected vertebrae.
-Once the tumor is removed, a metal implant is inserted to provide stability and replace the void caused by the removed tumor.
+Used to **remove the tumor and affected vertebrae**.
+A **metal implant** is then inserted to **stabilize** the spine and replace the removed bone.

 Laminectomy and Instrumentation

-Performed when a tumor has spread to the spine and is pushing on the spinal cord.
-The laminectomy removes a portion of the bone pushing on the nerves or spinal cord causing pain.
-Instrumentation is often used to provide additional stability.
+Performed when a tumor has **spread to the spine and is compressing the spinal cord**.
+The **laminectomy** removes the affected bone, while **instrumentation** (rods/screws) is used to restore spinal stability.